kolenaIO/kolena/docs/metrics/average-precision.md

 [COCO](https://cocodataset.org/#detection-2015), and
 [Open Images V7](https://storage.googleapis.com/openimages/web/evaluation.html).

+!!!example
+    You can access an example use of Average Precision in the [KITTI Vision Benchmark Suite](https://shorturl.at/B1aRL) on Kolena's public dataset.

 ## Implementation Details

 The general definition of AP is finding the approximation of the area under the [PR curve](./pr-curve.md).
 The actual